20+ LinkedIn Post Examples by Industry & Format (2026)

 No credit card required · 7-day free trial · Plans from $19/mo

 Good LinkedIn post examples share a specific professional insight or story, open with a scroll-stopping hook, and close with a question that invites discussion.
-The highest-performing posts in 2026 combine personal narrative with actionable, industry-specific advice rather than generic motivational quotes.
+If you are searching for LinkedIn post ideas for professionals 2026, the highest-performing posts this year combine personal narrative with actionable, industry-specific advice rather than generic motivational quotes.

 Key Takeaways